Bright future steeped in history

 Toby has been working the family farm with his father Ted since a teenager.
-Sue moved to Bathurst with baby Nick during the university years, Toby was studying at Charles Sturt University.
-Both have a long history with The Grange property and farmstead.
-Now, they’re pursuing their dreams to create premium spirits using ingredients grown on the farm.
+Toby studied at Charles Sturt University in Bathurst, NSW.
+He has a long history with The Grange property and farmstead.
+Now, with his family, he is pursuing his dream to create premium spirits using ingredients grown on the farm.

-Inspired by the Whisky distilleries in Tasmania, Nick Jones, together with Sue & Toby, could see the potential to produce Whisky in the cool climate region of Bathurst.
+Inspired by the Whisky distilleries in Tasmania, Nick Jones, together with his family, could see the potential to produce Whisky in the cool climate region of Bathurst.

 It also looked like a lot of fun.